omerbar97/Arkanoid-Game/README.md

 <h1> How To Run? </h1>
 <p>You can run this game in 3 options:</p>
 <ol>
-  <li><h4>With Apache Ant</h4>Download the source code to any folder, open terminal in the main folder and write: "ant"
+  <li><h4>Apache Ant</h4>Download the source code to any folder, open terminal in the main folder and write: "ant"
   this command will build the game, after that write commnad: ant run -Dargs="{levels}" where as levels is which levels you want to load. for example if you want level 1, 3 and 4 just write: ant run -Dargs="{1 3 4}" at that order.</li>
   <li><h4>Executable Jar File</h4> Just download the release jar and double click on it (make sure you have JDK installed)</li>